AngeloAlgarne/time-keeper-app/README.md

-# time-keeper-app
+# Time Tracker App
-A simple time keeper app for projects using dockerized django-rest, reactjs, and postgresql.
+A simple time tracker app for projects using dockerized django-rest, reactjs, and postgresql.